alephmembeth/alephmembeth/readme.md

 My avatar has been drawn by [Spiceestew](https://spiceestew.carrd.co/), and the portrait in this `readme.md` by [Aseagull](https://sites.google.com/view/aseagull/); both in the art style of [Disco Elysium](https://discoelysium.com/).

-- 🔭 I’m currently working – amongst too many other things – on finishing my [dissertation](https://github.com/alephmembeth/need-dissertation/).
+- 🔭 I’m currently working—amongst too many other things—on finishing my [dissertation](https://github.com/alephmembeth/need-dissertation/).
 - 🌱 I’m currently learning Python, R, and GDScript.
 - 💬 Ask me about [(Experimental) Philosophy](https://plato.stanford.edu/entries/experimental-philosophy/), [Need-Based Distributive Justice](https://plato.stanford.edu/entries/needs/), or [Causation](https://plato.stanford.edu/entries/causation-metaphysics/).
-- 📫 How to reach me: <alexander.max.bauer@uni-oldenburg.de>
+- 📫 You can reach me via <alexander.max.bauer@uni-oldenburg.de>.
-- ⚡ Fun fact: Last time I checked, my Myers-Briggs type was *INFJ-T* (not to be taken too seriously; as Robert Hogan once put it: “Most personality psychologists regard the MBTI as little more than an elaborate Chinese fortune cookie”,[^1] but then again, fortune cookies can be fun)
+- ⚡ Fun fact: Last time I checked, my Myers-Briggs type was *INFJ-T* (not to be taken too seriously; as Robert Hogan once put it: “Most personality psychologists regard the MBTI as little more than an elaborate Chinese fortune cookie”,[^1] but then again, fortune cookies can be fun).

 ## Repositories for Papers

 Inspired by [Gilad Feldman](https://mgto.org/check-me-replicate-me/), I invite you to [check and replicate my research](https://alephmembeth.github.io/check.html).
-To this end, for research projects where I am the first or corresponding author, I try to maintain repositories containing essential files (i.e., mostly data files and files for analysis).
+To this end, I try to maintain repositories containing essential files (i.e., primarily data and analysis files) for research projects where I am the first or corresponding author.

 ### Papers on Causation